The effect of surface oxidation and crystal thickness on magnetic properties and magnetic domain structures of Cr2Ge2Te6: Results and Discussion

 In order to control the chemical state of the surface we use one of three approaches: (1) For O-CGT we prepare samples in ambient conditions.
 (2) For CGT we either (a) prepare samples in an argon-filled glovebox to avoid oxygen and moisture exposure \cite{tian2016magneto, gray2020cleanroom}, or (b) exfoliate CGT in ambient conditions but swiftly -- within minutes -- encapsulate between few-layer graphene.
-Details are provided in \textit{Methods} and Fig.~S2 shows an illustration of sample details and optical contrast measurements.
-Briefly, bulk CGT is exfoliated and suitable flakes are identified based on their optical contrast by first calibrating with measurements from atomic force microscopy (AFM) (Fig.~S2).
-Optical contrast efficiently determines crystal thickness in the range 8-30 nm, but the range 5-8 nm requires AFM measurements.
+Details are provided in \textit{Methods}.
+Figure~S2 shows an illustration of sample details and optical contrast measurements and Fig.~S3 shows atomic force microscopy (AFM) measurements performed to measure crystal thicknesses.
+Briefly, bulk CGT is exfoliated, and suitable flakes are identified based on their optical contrast by first calibrating with measurements from AFM.
+As shown in Fig.~S2, the optical contrast can be used to estimate crystal thickness in the range 8-30 nm, while crystals with a thickness of 5-8 nm require AFM measurements because the contrast does not vary with thickness in this range.
 Pristine CGT samples prepared in the glovebox are stored within an air-sealed plastic bag, and therefore only exposed to air for some minutes before being loaded into the TEM.
-To form an oxide we exfoliate and transfer flakes to TEM grids, and expose to ambient conditions for periods up to 30~days before the measurements.
+To form an oxide, we exfoliate and transfer flakes to TEM grids, and expose the samples to ambient conditions.

 We first determine the saturation magnetic field in CGT and O-CGT for varying crystal thicknesses by imaging the magnetic domain structure at varying applied magnetic fields.
-Imaging is done using LTEM with a liquid helium cooled holder with a base temperature of 15~K \cite{han2019topological, de2000magnetic}.
+Imaging is done using defocused LTEM with a liquid helium cooled holder with a base temperature of 15~K \cite{han2019topological}.
 In the LTEM mode the magnetic field at the sample can be controlled by exciting the objective lens.
-The magnetic field is oriented along the z-direction, into the image plane, and the minimum achievable field in our TEM is 12~mT.
+The magnetic field is oriented along the z-direction, along the electron beam direction, and the minimum achievable field in our TEM is 12~mT.
 Therefore, we refer to a cooling process from above the Curie temperature down to the base temperature of the sample holder at this magnetic field as “residual field cooling (RFC)” to distinguish it from a true zero-field cooling process.